 and license suspension.

-The Criminal Defense Team.
-With more than 55 years of combined experience, our Noblesville criminal
+The Criminal Defense Team of Baldwin Perry & Kamish, PC.
+With more than 100 years of combined experience, our Noblesville criminal

 defense attorneys can thoroughly evaluate your case and determine all

 of your legal options in order to get your entire case dismissed or your

 charges reduced substantially.